KArT4206/KArT4206/README.md

 ---

-## Let's Connect
+## Let's Connect!

-Thanks for visiting my profile.
-Feel free to explore my repositories and reach out if you're interested in collaborating or just want to chat about tech.
+Thanks for dropping by!
+Feel free to check out my projects — and if you’d like to collaborate or just geek out over tech, don't hesitate to reach out.

----